dasnoopy/moslight-themes/README.md

 * **MosCloud** is a theme designed **only** for Gnome 3.18: it works only with GTK2 v2.24.x and GTK3 v3.18.x libs

+these are always WIP versions.
+Stable versions are available on my deviantart page (http://dasnoopy.deviantart.com/)

 To install the theme, copy it into `/usr/share/themes` (for all users)